 Childhood Oral Cavity Cancer (PDQ®): Treatment - Patient Information [NCI]

 Childhood oral cavity cancer is a rare type of cancer that forms in the mouth.
+There are several types of oral cavity cancers, including lymphoma, sarcoma, squamous cell carcinoma, and mucoepidermoid carcinoma.
 Most of the tumors (more than 90%) that children get in their mouth are not cancer.
-When children do get oral cavity cancer, the most common types are lymphoma and sarcoma.
-All types of tumors in the mouth can affect eating or speaking and...
+All types of tumors in the...

 Oral Cavity and Nasopharyngeal Cancers Screening (PDQ®): Screening - Patient Information [NCI]